 Gabor Kiss is a software engineer, married father of two, and a first generation Hungarian immigrant.
 An active member of the Morristown Unitarian Fellowship who is fluent in Hungarian, the language of the Transylvanian Unitarians, he is particularly involved with the Partner Church Movement.
 Per Gabor, "UU is where you go to get your answers questioned."

 Shari Loe is an attorney at AT&T and married mother of three children (including Sarah Matsushima).
-A lifelong UU, she has served as UU UNO Envoy to the Fellowship for five years, teaches middle schoolers in the Religious Education program and has been on the Board of Trustees.
+A lifelong UU, she has served as UU@UN Envoy to the Fellowship for five years, teaches middle schoolers in the Religious Education program and has been on the Board of Trustees.

 2011/12 Winner: Kent Price

-We extend our congratulations to Unitarian Universalist United Nations Office (UU-UNO) Envoy Kent Price, winner of the 2012 Rev. Dana Greeley Award!
+We extend our congratulations to Unitarian Universalist Office at the United Nations (UU@UN) Envoy Kent Price, winner of the 2012 Rev. Dana Greeley Award!
 This year, sermons highlighted empowering women for a better world.
 The award honors the memory of Reverend Dana McLean Greeley, the first president of the Unitarian Universalist Association and a strong supporter of the United Nations.

-Read Kent’s sermon “Half of Humanity” (Word) which he delivered during the 2012 UU-UNO annual reception at the Unitarian Universalist Association (UUA) General Assembly in June.
+Read Kent’s sermon “Half of Humanity” (Word) which he delivered during the 2012 UU@UN annual reception at the Unitarian Universalist Association (UUA) General Assembly in June.

-Kent has been a Unitarian Universalist since the mid-1960s and a UU-UNO envoy since 2007.
-Read more about Kent’s path to the UU-UNO (Word).
+Kent has been a Unitarian Universalist since the mid-1960s and a UU@UN envoy since 2007.
+Read more about Kent’s path to the UU@UN (Word).